 Gare de Lyon handles about 90 million passengers each year, making it the third busiest station of France.
 It is the northern terminus of the Paris–Marseille railway.
 It is named after the city of Lyon, since most of its trains depart for Lyon and southern France.
 The station is located in the XIIe arrondissement, on the north bank of the river Seine.
 The station is served by TGV trains, regional trains and the RER.
 The station houses the Le Train Bleu restaurant, which has served drinks and meals to travellers and other guests since 1901 in an ornately-decorated setting.

 From Gare de Lyon train services depart to major French cities such as: Lyon, Marseille, Nice, Montpellier, Perpignan, Dijon, Besançon, Mulhouse, Grenoble and destinations in the Alps.
-International services operate to Italy: Turin, Milan and Venice, Switzerland: Geneva, Zurich, Bern, Interlaken, Lausanne and Brig, Germany Freiburg im Breisgau and Spain: Barcelona.
+International services operate to Italy: Turin, Milan, Venice; Switzerland: Geneva, Zurich, Bern, Interlaken, Lausanne, Brig; Germany: Freiburg I’m Breisgau; Spain: Barcelona.
 Gare de Lyon website

-The Metro system is a preferred way to travel between districts during day time.
-It has 14 Metro lines and 3 Tramway (light rail) lines that blanket Paris.
-Most lines cross the city diametrically and only the above-mentioned inner-city circular lines serve as a unique lateral interconnection.
-A single metro ticket costs under €2, and can be used for one journey, including all connections.
-White-coloured tickets can be purchased singly or in a book of 10 (“carnet”), at the ticket offices or machines in metro stations, and also in some tobacconists.
+The Metro system is a preferred way to travel without luggage between Parisian districts during day time.
+It has 14 Metro lines and 3 Tram lines (light rail) that blanket Paris.
+Most lines cross the city diametrically.
+A single Metro ticket costs under €2, and can be used for one journey, including all connections.
+White-coloured tickets can be purchased singly or in a book of 10 (“carnet”), at the ticket offices or machines in Metro stations, and also in some tobacconists.
 Keep hold of your ticket until you have completed your journey, as you may be asked to show it, if tickets are requested by the ticket inspectors, else you risk paying a fine.

 The Metro and Tramway, most of the Bus and a few sections of the RER are run by the RATP (Régie Autonome des Transports Parisiens).
-The rest of the RER, as well as the Transilien, are run by the SNCF (Société Nationale des Chemins de Fer Français), tate-owned train company whose rail network covers all of France.
+The RER, a regional commuter rail system, is run by the SNCF (Société Nationale des Chemins de Fer Français), state-owned train company whose rail network covers all of France.
 Purchase Metro, RER and Bus tickets.

-In the RER, as long as you remain within the city limits, tickets and prices are identical to the Metro (RER stations also have their own ticket offices and machines).
+In the RER, as long as you remain within Paris city limits, tickets and prices are identical to the Metro.
+That is a great convenience and savings to travelers.
+RER stations also have ticket offices and machines.
 The RER ticket also covers your journey and connections within Paris Zones 1 and 2.
 PARIS METRO SYSTEM MAP

-Get an unlimited Paris Metro rides card for the commuter trains, buses and Montmartre funicular for a specific number of days.
-Alternatively, buy a carnet” of 10 tickets, so that you don’t waste in line to purchase individual tickets later.
-Pay close attention to signs that state “Renove” (renovation).
-Since the Paris Metro system is old, the French workers are constantly renovating various parts of the system.
+Get a Paris Metro unlimited rides card for the trains, buses and Montmartre funicular for a specific number of days.
+Alternatively, buy a collection of 10 tickets, so that you don’t waste time in line to purchase individual tickets later.
+Pay close attention to signs that state “Renove” (renovation), as some stations in the large Metro and RER systems are always under renovation.

-Use local buses if you have extra time and clearly understand where you are going.
+Use local buses if you have extra time and know where you are going.
 It’s easy to go the wrong direction on the bus.

 Though you often see motorcycles, do NOT rent one to explore Paris.
-It is dangerous for a first-time visitor to use one and motorcycle accidents are common here.
+It is dangerous for a first-time visitor to use one and motorcycle accidents are common.

 The double-decker “Hop on, Hop off” tour bus is worth the extra money compared to the Metro if you want to see the major tourist attractions conveniently.
 The open-air seats on the top of the bus provide the best views.

-As an African American-owned business, Discover Paris!® takes pride in extending its services to you, the African American traveler.
-We offer both self-guided personalized itineraries for the independent traveler and guided à la carte activities for groups and individuals.
+As an African-American-owned business, Discover Paris!® takes pride in extending its services to you, the African American traveler.
+They offer both self-guided personalized itineraries for the independent traveler and guided à la carte activities for groups and individuals.

 Whether it is art, music, history or food that interests you, Discover Paris!® can create a superbly planned, personalized itinerary with a truly Afro-centric perspective.
 Your Afro-centric itinerary includes general and detailed information about sites and monuments that you wish to visit, maps, suggestions for dining and nightlife, photos to create a personalized guide book and cherished momento.
 More importantly, we research every step of every day of every itinerary prior to writing it – the ultimate service for the self-empowered traveler!